-- a) Contractor shall comply with all Federal and State eligibility and enrollment laws and regulations, including, but not limited to, the Affordable Care Act §1411 et seq.
-(42 U.S.C. §18081 et seq.), 45 C.F.R. §155.400 et seq., Government Code §100503, and 10 CCR §6400 et seq. - b) Contractor shall comply with the Exchange eligibility and enrollment determinations made through CalHEERS for Enrollees, including any determinations that result from an applicant's appeal of an Exchange determination, which includes informal resolutions resulting from an applicant's appeal.
-Contractor shall implement appeals decisions within ten (10) business days of receiving all necessary data elements from the Exchange required to implement the appeals decision.
-Contractor shall immediately notify the Exchange if it receives an appeal decision that does not have all necessary data elements required for the Contractor to implement the appeal decision.
-In the event that an enrollee requires immediate care, the QHP Issuer will work closely with the Exchange to implement the appeals decision as soon as reasonably possible.
-Contractor shall accept all Enrollees assigned by the Exchange except as otherwise authorized by policies and procedures of the Exchange or upon the approval of the Exchange.

-- c) Contractor shall review and compare the Exchange enrollment reconciliation file, distributed monthly, against the Contractor's membership enrollment and financial databases.
+- a) Contractor shall comply with all Federal and State eligibility and enrollment laws and regulations, including, but not limited to, the Affordable Care Act § 1411 et seq.
+(42 U.S.C. § 18081 et seq.), 45 C.F.R. §155.400 et seq., Government Code § 100503, and 10 CCR § 6400 et seq. - b) Contractor shall comply with all Exchange eligibility and enrollment determinations, including those made through the CCSB eligibility and enrollment system that result from an Employer's appeal of an Exchange determination.
+Contractor shall implement appeals decisions and provide the Exchange with evidence the appeal resolution has been implemented within ten (10) business days of receiving all necessary data elements from the Exchange required to implement the appeals decision.
+In the event that an Employee and/or Dependent requires immediate care, the QHP Issuer will work closely with the Exchange to implement the appeals decision as soon as reasonably possible.
+Contractor shall accept all Employees assigned by the Exchange except as otherwise authorized by policies and procedures of the Exchange or upon the approval of the Exchange. - c) Contractor shall review and compare the Exchange enrollment reconciliation file, distributed monthly, against the Contractor's membership enrollment and financial databases.
 Contractor shall prepare a comparison extract in accordance with the file validations and resolution timelines, as mutually agreed upon in the reconciliation process guide. - d) Contractor shall provide a supplemental file for those members who are missing from the Exchange enrollment reconciliation file in accordance with the defined list of fields and technical requirements established by the Exchange.
-Contractor shall verify that missing members from the Exchange enrollment reconciliation file include only members whose enrollment originated through Covered California during Open Enrollment, Renewal or Special Enrollment Period (SEP) for the eligible Plan Year.
-Contractor shall provide this file within two weeks of the receipt of the monthly reconciliation file. - e) Contractor shall rely upon the accuracy of current eligibility and enrollment information furnished by the Exchange during the term of this Agreement; provided, however, that Contractor shall: (i) reconcile premium payment information with enrollment and eligibility information received from the Exchange on a monthly basis, and (ii) Contractor shall only accept changes to eligibility information submitted by Employers or Enrollees when the Exchange notifies or confirms such change to Contractor.
+Contractor shall verify that missing members from the Exchange enrollment reconciliation file include only members whose enrollment originated through Covered California during Open Enrollment, Renewal or Special Enrollment Period (SEP) for the Plan Year the Enrollee is eligible for.
+Contractor shall provide this file within two weeks of the receipt of the monthly reconciliation file.

+e) Contractor shall rely upon the accuracy of current eligibility and enrollment information furnished by the Exchange during the term of this Agreement; provided, however, that Contractor shall: (i) reconcile premium payment information with enrollment and eligibility information received from the Exchange on a monthly basis, and (ii) Contractor shall only accept changes to eligibility information submitted by Employers or Employees when the Exchange notifies or confirms such change to Contractor.